Meet the Team

 (You will notice that Emily (aka the Polish :Princess) has her own throne, with her daughter seated a little lower!

-Amanda shares my enthusiasm for the breed and I am confident that under her stewardship Ridley Cesky Terriers will thrive for the forseeable future.
+Amanda Halling shares my enthusiasm for the breed and I am confident that under her stewardship Ridley Cesky Terriers will thrive for the foreseeable future.
+The first Ridley litter under 'new ownership' in the UK was born. on September 10th 2022, whilst the 'B' litter followed in May 2025.

 Amanda and Silas at Bowood Country Fair